billbuchanan/csn09112/week07_dig_cert/labs/README.md

 You can complete your coursework either on vSoC or within AWS.
 This section will setup your environment for Snort and the Botnet for Linux and Windows 2022.

 ### D.1	Setup Windows
-Setup your Windows 2022 for a remote desktop connection (see a previous lab).
+Set up your Windows 2022 for a remote desktop connection (see a previous lab).
 The steps are then:

 * Install .NET 2.0 and .NET 3.0.
-For this select Server Manager, and then add “.NET Framework 3.5 Features” (as shown in Figure 2).
+For this, select Server Manager, and then add “.NET Framework 3.5 Features” (as shown in Figure 2).
 * Install WinPCap from https://www.winpcap.org/.
 * Install Wireshark from https://www.wireshark.org/download.html.
 * Install Snort 2.9.9.0 from https://www.snort.org/downloads/archive/snort/Snort_2_9_9_0_Installer.exe